snowplow-incubator/cla-bot/README.md

   -jar target/scala-2.12/cla-bot-0.1.0.jar
 ```

-### How does the bot algorithm work
+### How the bot algorithm works

-*Note: the bot currently does not handle the Software Grant and Corporate Contributor License Agreement.*

 ##### Pull Request is opened
 - If user submitting the PR is a collaborator (this includes members of the organization),
   the bot ignores the PR.

+- If the user is not a collaborator
+  - and is in the `peopleToIgnore` list, or
-- If the user is not a collaborator, but has signed the CLA, the bot adds a `cla:yes` label.
+  - and has signed the CLA, the bot adds a `cla:yes` label

-- If the user is not a collaborator and has not signed the CLA, the bot adds a
+- If the user is not a collaborator, is not in the `peopleToIgnore` list and has not signed
-  `cla:no` label and posts a comment reminding the user to sign the CLA.
+  the CLA, the bot adds a `cla:no` label and posts a comment reminding the user to sign the CLA.

   The bot then listens to incoming comments in the PR.
 If the author of the
   comment is also the author of the PR ("pinging"), then the bot checks the
   CLA again.
 If the CLA is now signed, the bot posts a comment with a thank you message.
   Otherwise it ignores the comment.

 ## Copyright and license